Coffeelot/cw-raidjob/README.md

 We loved the idea of PVE combat jobs and the [PS-Methjob](https://github.com/iplocator/ps-methrun) was such a great template.
 We decided to generalize it so more jobs with similar structure could be created without any coding.
 We kept the original job in the config as an example.

+The job is simple:
+You find the mission giver NPC (at the time of day when you are willing to give you the mission).
+Pay the fee.
+You'll get an email with info and a GPS marker.
+Go there, shoot some dudes up and steal the loot.
+The first security layer is a puzzle, the second is timed.
+Make sure you DO NOT bring this close to the boss while it's ticking.
+After the mission-specific timer is over the case will open and you will recieve the item the boss wants.
+You can turn it in at any time and get the reward.

 # Developed by Coffeelot and Wuggie
 [More scripts by us](https://github.com/stars/Coffeelot/lists/cw-scripts)  👈\
 [Support, updates and script previews](https://discord.gg/FJY4mtjaKr) 👈